preetam25/Robot-Navigation-using-SNNs/README.md

 2. Learning position (proposed a new method)

 ### Novel SNN architecture
 Developed a novel SNN architecture to determine the position of a robot in a 2D space.
-For details please refer the [report](Report.pdf).
+For details, please refer to the recorded [presentation](Presentation.pptx) and the [report](Report.pdf).

 ![Architecture](Part2_NewProposal/network.io.png)